node-llm/node-llm/docs/core_features/models.md

 # Models & Registry

-`node-llm` includes a comprehensive, built-in registry of hundreds of models using data from **Parsera**.
+`NodeLLM` includes a comprehensive, built-in registry of hundreds of models using data from **Parsera**.
 This allows you to discover models and their capabilities programmatically.

 ## Inspecting a Model